MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

        :::column-end:::
     :::row-end:::

 1. Open a tab in Microsoft Edge and navigate to locally-hosted version of the site.
 You should be able to access it using a URL like `localhost:8080` or `http://0.0.0.0:8080`.
-The exact [port number][WikiPortURLs] may be different.
+The exact [port number](https://en.wikipedia.org/wiki/Port_(computer_networking)#Use_in_URLs) may be different.

     :::image type="complex" source="../media/workspaces-workspaces-demo.msft.png" alt-text="The demo" lightbox="../media/workspaces-workspaces-demo.msft.png":::
        The demo